 Byington was no ordinary guest addition.
 She had an Academy Award nomination for You Can’t Take It With You (1938), two Emmy nominations for the hit CBS sitcom December Bride, and more than 100 film credits stretching back to the early 1930s.

 She appeared in 59 episodes across two seasons and held her own comfortably alongside co-stars who were 40 years younger.
-She died in 1971 at age 84 and donated her body to medical research at UCLA.
+Byington died on September 7, 1971, at age 84, from cancer, and donated her body to medical research at UCLA.

 Read the full Spring Byington story here.